-We address an important empirical question as to which firm-level characteristic best predicts stock returns in the UK equity market.
+We address an important empirical question as to which firm-level characteristic best explains stock returns in the UK equity market.
 To answer this question, we employ a semiparametric characteristic-based factor model first introduced by Connor, Hagmann and Linton (2012).
 We also augment their model by including the liquidity characteristic together with the market, size, momentum, volatility and book-to-market factors.
-We find that momentum is the most important factor and liquidity the least important based on their relative contribution to the fit of the model and the proportion of sample months for which factor returns are significant.
-Our main results are robust to the states of the economy and to the inclusion of the monthly reversal factor.
+We find that momentum is the most important factor and liquidity is the least important based on their relative contribution to the fit of the model and the proportion of sample months for which factor returns are significant.
+Our evidence supports the view that a stock's past return pattern can significantly influence investment decisions consistent with irrational investor behaviour driving stock returns.